Materials & Finishes

 Color can often be chosen, but stock varies.

 Common neutral colors such as black, white, and gray are usually the easiest place to start.
-Specialty colors may depend on material availability and should be confirmed at quoting time.
+Specialty colors may depend on whether the job is being printed in PLA, PETG, or ASA and should be confirmed at quoting time.

 Surface Finish